KDE/digikam-doc/setup_application/miscs_settings.rst

     The digiKam Appearance Configuration Page

-With the **Show splash screen at startup** setting, you can switch off the display of the splash screen when application loads.
-This may speed up the start time slightly.
+The **Show splash screen at startup** option switches off the display of the splash screen when the application first loads.
+This may slightly speed up starting the program.

 .. figure:: images/setup_splash_screen.webp
     :alt: